-The intention of ‘purringalong.com.au’ is to, at the very least, provide regular newsletters on the travels of Andrew and Trish who are currently enjoying their sea-change aboard their sailing catamaran, sv Sengo.
-Sengo will be travelling, for the moment, up and down the east coast of Australia and has just completed her first circumnavigation of the continent.
+The intention of ‘purringalong.com.au’ is to, at the very least, provide regular newsletters (diary notes) on the travels of Andrew and Trish who are currently enjoying their sea-change aboard their sailing catamaran, sv Sengo.
+Sengo has been travelling up and down the east coast of Australia and has just completed her first circumnavigation of the continent.
 Whilst we expect not everything will run perfectly smoothly, we do, in the main, expect to be nicely ‘purring along’.

 Why ‘Sengo‘?
 Sengo is Gandan for male leopard (..or at least one anglicised form of it.
 We couldn’t find the female version – the root of the word being ‘ngo’) When we looked for a name for our catamaran we wanted something that represented ‘leopard’ or ‘cat’ (as our yacht is a Leopard 48 catamaran from South Africa), that wasn’t already taken if we wanted to register the boat under Australian Registration (and wasn’t too common) and that, in the very remote possibility (which we never hope to partake in) we had to use it for a mayday call, didn’t have too many letters or syllables.
 We considered several possibilities (mainly from African languages) and settled on Sengo.
 (We do note that Sengo has other meanings across the world in other languages but we were looking for an African reference).

 Copyright.
 Unless otherwise stated, all written work and documentation and all photographs remain the copyright of either Trish or Andrew Ebert.
-Permission must be sought for public use.
+Permission must be sought for public or private use.